rkhameshra/olake/README.md

-## Benchmark Results: Refer this doc for complete information
+## Benchmark Results: Refer to this doc for complete information

 ### Speed Comparison: Full Load Performance